Did You Know That There's a Tunnel Under Ocean Blvd: Composition

-Did You Know That There's a Tunnel Under Ocean Blvd is an Americana and alt-pop album by experimenting with a fusion of 'Seventies FM piano pop', hip-hop, and dance production, as well as influences of gospel, folk, trap, electro-jazz, soul, and psychedelic music.
+Did You Know That There's a Tunnel Under Ocean Blvd is an Americana and alternative pop album by experimenting with a fusion of 'Seventies FM piano pop', hip-hop, and dance production, as well as influences of gospel, folk, trap, electro-jazz, soul, and psychedelic music.
 The album is in contrast with Del Rey's traditional approach of "world-building", found in her other work, such as in Norman Fucking Rockwell!
 (2019).
 Del Rey called the creation of the album "totally effortless", saying that she wanted the music to have "a spiritual element".
 Produced by Del Rey with frequent collaborator Jack Antonoff, Mike Hermosa, Drew Erickson, Zach Dawes, and Benji, the album features guest appearances from Jon Batiste, SYML, Riopy, Father John Misty, Bleachers (led by Antonoff), and Tommy Genesis.

 Songs

 The album opens with the song "The Grants".
 Titled after her family name, the song serves as an ode to her family.
 The song is followed by the album's title track.
 "Margaret", the thirteenth track, was inspired by Antonoff's fiancée at that time, Margaret Qualley, and features Antonoff's band, Bleachers.
 "Kintsugi" and "Fingertips" were described by Del Rey as "super long and wordy", containing her "innermost thoughts".
 The title of "Paris, Texas" is a reference to the 1984 movie of the same name and samples SYML's "I Wanted to Leave".
 "Grandfather please stand on the shoulders of my father while he's deep-sea fishing" samples Riopy's piano track "Flo".
 The album closes with "Taco Truck x VB," which features an early demo of her 2018 single "Venice Bitch" from Norman Fucking Rockwell!
 (2019).
 Del Rey described the version of "Venice Bitch" featured on the song as "the grimy, heavy, original and unheard version" of the song.